cypress-io/cypress-documentation/content/guides/core-concepts/cypress-studio.md

 #### Step 1 - Run the spec

 We will use Cypress Studio to perform a "New Transaction" user journey.
-First, launch Cypress and select E2E testing, then choose a browser to run your test in.
+First, launch Cypress and select E2E testing, then choose a browser to run specs in.

 <DocsImage src="/img/guides/cypress-studio/run-spec-1.png" alt="Cypress Studio"></DocsImage>

-Then run the spec created in the previous step.
+Once the browser is open, run the spec created in the previous step.

 #### Step 2 - Launch Cypress Studio